Project

 Actions #5

-Updated by nicksinger almost 7 years ago
+Updated by nicksinger over 7 years ago

 I think you're true on the real world test.
 A simple "hello world" does not test enough to make sure gcc works fine.